fucheeyoung-blip/media-tracker-android/reflections/week-08-reflection.md

 ## One Thing I Understood More Deeply

+I finally understood why my login was returning a 401 even though my AuthInterceptor looked correct.
+The interceptor was fine the real problem was that my AuthViewModel.onLoginClick() was never actually calling the login API or saving the session token; it was a stubbed placeholder that just checked if the fields were non-blank.
+This clicked for me: an interceptor can only attach a token if something upstream actually saved one first.

 <!-- Be specific.
 Don't write "I learned about ViewModels."
 Write what specifically clicked —